Outtake: A Time to Lose

 I swallowed hard, trying to force the images out of my head as I followed after her.
 I removed her clothes and reverently kissed my way across her body, helping her put this night behind her, letting her think that nothing would change.
 Then I laid her back on the bed and I used her, desperately, shamelessly, reassuring myself that I didn't have to lose her just yet.

-As she was gasping for breath beneath me, slowly coming down from her high, I buried my face in her hair and whispered a soft prayer, asking God to protect my Bella from me and from anyone else who might hurt her, and begging Him to let me have her for just a little while longer.
+As she was gasping for breath beneath me, slowly coming down from her high, I buried my face in her hair and whispered a soft prayer.
+I asked God to protect my Bella from me and from anyone else who might hurt her, and begged Him to let me have her for just a little while longer.